EricssonResearch/Blind-Cache-Drafts/draft-thomson-http-scd.md

 Clients that wish to retain control over the confidentiality of responses can omit the out-of-band label from the Accept-Encoding header field on requests, thereby indicating that a direct response is necessary.

+## Cross-Origin Access {#sec-cors}

+The content delegation creates the possibility that an origin server could adopt remotely hosted content.
+On the web, this is normally limited by Cross-Origin Resource Sharing [CORS], which requires that a client first request permission to make a resource accessible to another origin.

+This document describes a method whereby content hosted on a remote server can be made accessible to another origin.
+The content of the out-of-band resource is written into the content of a response from the origin.
+All an origin needs to make this happen is knowledge of the identity of the out-of-band resource, something that might be difficult based on the guidance in {{urls}}, but not infeasible.
+A client requests this content using any ambient authority available to it (such as HTTP authentication header fields and cookies).

+The simplest option for reducing the ability to steal content in this fashion is to require that the origin demonstrate that it knows the content of the resource.
+Unfortunately, this demonstration is difficult without imposing significant performance penalties, so we require a lesser assurance: that the origin knows how to decrypt the content.

+This makes content confidentiality {{confidentiality}} mandatory and limits the resources that can be stolen by an origin to those that are already encrypted.
+Most importantly, only resources for which the origin knows the encryption key can be stolen.

+For this protection to be effective, origins MUST use different encryption keys for resources with different sets of authorized recipients.
+Otherwise, an attacker might learn the encryption key for one resource then use that to decrypt a resource that it is not authorized to read.

+Resources that rely on signature-based integrity protection are made only marginally more difficult to steal, since the origin needs to learn the signing public key.
+However, this is not expected to be difficult, since confidentiality protection for public keys.
+Resources that rely on hash-based integrity protection require that the origin learn the hash of the resource.

 ## Traffic Analysis